leanprover-community/lean4-metaprogramming-book/md/monad-stacks.md

 end Playground4
 ```

-What happend here is that `alarm` threw an exception and becuase we didnt
+What happened here is that `alarm` threw an exception and because we didn't
 have any mechanism in place to catch it, the rest of our program didn't get
 executed and the error got propagated up to us.
 Luckily Lean has some
 nice built-in syntax to catch exceptions (if we want to do so):